 For the purpose of the Data Protection legislation and rules (the Act), QASSS is the entity and data controller responsible for holding and using your data.

-As a recognised Alternative Dispute Resolution (ADR) provider QASSS provides mediation and other dispute resolution services primarily to a number of consumer protection schemes who it has a relationship with.
-We provide services to consumers and to members of the schemes.
-We may share data and information with other parties and this is explained in the policy below.
+As a provider of complaint management, claims management and a recognised Alternative Dispute Resolution (ADR) provider, QASSS provides services to a number of consumer protection schemes, trade organisations, financial institutions and clients who it has a relationship with.
+We provide services to consumers, businesses and to members of the schemes.
+We may share data and information with other parties, and this is explained in the policy below.

 Information we may collect about you

-We collect and process data that we need to assist in resolving disputes.
-This will be about consumers, traders and others linked to a dispute where our ADR services are required.
-We may, therefore, collect and process the following type of data about you when you are involved in a dispute to which our service may apply:
+We collect and process data that we need to assist in resolving complaints, claims and disputes.
+This will be about consumers, traders and others linked to these services.
+We may, therefore, collect and process the following type of data about you to which our services may apply:

-We may also collect this information from the other party to initiate our ADR service and invite you to participate or as part of their evidence.
+We may also collect this information from the other party to initiate our services and invite you to participate or as part of their evidence.
 Some details provided may be confidential or privileged.

 We use information held about you in the following ways: